DevitoHack-oghpc2020/starter/README.md

   * checkout your updated code
   * run the benchmarks on a dedicated V100
   * update league table [will provide a link to the league table as soon as it is ready]

+## Tips and hints

+- We suggest that you always have a terminal running nvtop and/or htop.
+This can help not only to monitor the GPU usage of your VM but to quickly kill (SIGKILL) an application that is inefficient and save your time.
+- Feel free to call the members of our teams if you consider any clarifications or more detailed examplanation is needed,